huridocs/uwazi/README.md

 E2E Tests depend on electron.
 If something appears to not be working, please run `node_modules/electron/dist/electron --help` to check for problems.

+#### Dev Shell Container ("Docker")

+This project includes a container ("Docker") which includes the required dependencies (as above) for local development.
+This guarantees a uniform development environment by avoiding subtle differences between individual developers machines.
+Here's how to use it:

+    ./devshell.sh

 ### Default login

 The application's default log in is admin / change this password now